madbowman/story-generator/README.md

 4. **Build Your World:**
    - Navigate to "World Builder" in the left sidebar
    - Fill in world overview details
-   - Add locations, characters, etc.
+   - Add locations, characters, factions, etc.
    - Use the AI Chat on the right to collaborate

 5. **Collaborate with AI:**